HJain01/ComputeOptimalLocation/README.md

 This is the backend api to an app that find the most optimal destination with multiple starting locations.
-You input multiple starting locations and multiple ending locations, and the api will spit out the best destination using the variance of the distance between each origin and destination
+You input multiple starting locations and multiple ending locations, and the api will spit out the best destination using the variance of the time between each origin and destination

 ## Running the app